 Holding the Security Deposit

 In certain states, it's necessary for a security deposit to be held in an interest-bearing account when a landlord has a certain number of properties.
-In this scenario, it's often necessary to return a tenant's security deposit along with the interest that the deposit accrued during the time of the lease.
+In this scenario, it's often necessary to return a tenant's security deposit along with the interest that the security deposit accrued during the time of the lease.

 Naturally, the security deposit cannot be used for any purpose except those specified in the lease agreement, in accordance with California's landlord-tenant laws.
+It will cost landlords more to break this law than to wrongfully deduct from the deposit of the tenant.

-This is an inspection during which aspects that may be cause for a deduction of full withholding of a tenant's damage deposit are pointed out to the tenant.
+This is an inspection during which aspects that may be cause for a deduction of full withholding of a tenant's security deposit are pointed out to the tenant.
 These items are to be listed on an inspection form that's provided to the tenant.

 Itemizing Deductions and Returning the Deposit

 Any damages beyond normal wear and tear can be deducted from the tenant's security deposit amount.
+Normal wear and tear is not the tenant's responsibility.

 How to Protect Yourself